Top 10 Strongest Land Animals

 In the bug world, this animal should be #1, but it can be crushed against a human alone.
 Think it through, this beetle stands no chance against the other animals on here.

-Jaguar The jaguar (Panthera onca) is a large cat species and the only living member of the genus Panthera native to the Americas.
-With a body length of up to 1.85 m (6 ft 1 in) and a weight of up to 158 kg (348 lb), it is the largest cat species in the Americas and the third largest in the world.
-Its distinctively... read more
+The jaguar (Panthera onca) is a large cat species and the only living member of the genus Panthera that is native to the Americas.
+It is the largest cat in the Americas and the third largest cat species in the world, behind only tigers and lions.... read more

 Jaguars are the 3rd most strongest big cat on earth.
 Beleve it or not jaguars are stronger than leopards, and people just say that leopards are stronger because they are mare well known and the name.